acts-project/acts/docs/glossary.md

 :::{glossary}
 EDM
-  Event Data Model is a sta
+  Event Data Model is a set of classes that can be used to describe the contents of an event.

 Hole
   A hole is a state on a track where no measurement was found.